 It’s a kids-only zone at The Laboratory for Harry Potter’s littlest costumed fans to enjoy pizza and lessons in ghostdom.
 While parents enjoy a night out on the town, kids might just seen an explosion.
 Or two.
 Or three.
 Let’s just see where the night takes them, eh?

 Oct.
 26 & 27; 6:15 p.m.-9 p.m.

 2349 W. North Ave., Wicker Park

 Spooky Zoo Spectacular

-Get down like a Halloween party animal!
-Head over to Lincoln Park Zoo for a Spooky Zoo Spectacular that’s fun for the whole family.
-The long-lasting celebration is celebrating its 31st year.
-Costumes are encouraged at this BOO-tastic bash that is packed with all kinds of kid-friendly entertainment and plenty of trick or treating, but please don’t feed the animals . . . at least not the real ones!
+Get down like a Halloween party animal at Lincoln Park Zoo’s 32nd annual Spooky Zoo Spectacular.
+Costumes are highly encouraged, but not required, at this BOO-tastic bash packed with all sorts of kid-friendly entertainment and plenty of trick or treating.
+But, please don’t feed the animals . . . at least not the real ones.

 Lincoln Park Zoo

 Wicker Park bubbles with Halloween fun for the entire family at Boo-Palooza.
 Get dressed up and join the children’s costume parade on Saturday at 11:30 a.m.
 There’s also a pumpkin patch and decorating station, a Mr. Dave Music performance, bobbing for apples, face painting, activity tables and more.

 See the Little Beans Village in a new light as the village is transformed into a series of trick-or-treating stops.
 Come in your best costume to win the contest at this popular event and boogie down on the dance floor.
 Before heading home, munch on a pizza dinner and spooky snacks.